EU's Dombrovskis says Greek pension payout 'complicated' review talks

 Dombrovskis said the "distance was not so big as not to be bridged."

-Greece wants to be included in the European Central Bank's quantitative easing programme in the first quarter of next year and to regain market access by the end of 2017.
+Greece wants to be included in the European Central Bank's quantitative easing program in the first quarter of next year and to regain market access by the end of 2017.

 (Reporting by Karolina Tagaris; Editing by Catherine Evans)